In the above figure , I have tried to explain the differences between the thinking process of a C# programmer and a SQL developer.

 • Department

-With a little bit of configuration on your part, the ORM framework would then create corresponding objects (say, Employees and Departments) that would handle all the database interaction.
-So let’s say you need to add a new Employee to the database, you would just have to use the ORM’s Employees object to add the new Employee.
+With a little bit of configuration on our part, the ORM framework will create corresponding objects (say, Employees and Departments) that would handle all the database interaction.
+So let’s say you need to add a new Employee to the database, you would just have to use the generated Employees object to add the new Employee to the database table.

 Employees emps=new Employees(); //DbSet